versia-pub/server/docs/api/mastodon.md

 The version of the Lysand instance.

-The normal `version` field is always set to `"4.3.0+glitch"` or similar to not confuse clients that expect a Mastodon instance.
+The normal `version` field is always set to `"4.3.0+glitch"` or similar, to not confuse clients that expect a Mastodon instance.

 ### `sso`